How to Properly Screen Tenants in Charleston: A Landlord's Guide

 • Contact your applicant's previous employers and verify with current employers that the tenant actually works there.

-Interview the Prospect
+Interview the Prospective Tenant

-However, beware of any potential bias that can get tossed into the mix!
-The last thing you want is to end up crossing the Fair Housing Act (FHA).
-When in doubt, it's best to work with a professional Charleston property management company who can steer you in the right direction during the tenant screening process.
+When in doubt, it's best to work with a professional property manager like our team here at Charleston Property Company, who can steer you in the right direction during the tenant screening process.

 Check Their Credit Report

-Checking a tenant’s credit report will allow you to see their payment history, debts, credit accounts, delinquencies, and other relevant financial information.
+Checking a tenant's credit report will allow you to see their payment history, debts, credit accounts, delinquencies, and other relevant financial information.
 Ultimately, this will help you determine whether or not your tenant can meet the financial requirements of your Charleston rental property.
-If a tenant has too many delinquencies, high credit usage, or late payments, that may be an indication that your property might be too much to take on.

 Contact Us